Simplicial Complexes are Game Complexes: Introduction

+Essentially, for the legal complex removing elements from the vertex set which are not 0-dimensional faces corresponds to removing illegal basic positions, or equivalently isolated vertices in the illegal complex, and does not change the game in any significant way.
+As seen in the example above, the same is not true though for the vertex set of the illegal complex: removing elements from the vertex set of the illegal complex which do not appear in any facets would imply removing a basic position which is always legal, thus changing the game significantly.
+For generality, we will keep letting the vertex set be the set of basic positions.

 It is important to note that the legal and illegal complexes and corresponding ideals have an extra layer of structure.
-The monomials have elements $\{x_1,x_2,\ldots,x_n\}$ and $\{y_1,y_2,\ldots,y_n\}$ and the complexes have their elements partitioned into those corresponding to the Left and Right basic positions.
-Isomorphisms between game complexes and ideals must also preserve these partitions.
-Thus, when showing a complex is isomorphic to a game complex, we must also specify the partition.
+The monomials have elements $\{x_1,x_2,\ldots,x_m\}$ and $\{y_1,y_2,\ldots,y_n\}$ and the complexes have their elements partitioned into those corresponding to the Left and Right basic positions.
+Thus, when showing a simplicial complex is equal to a game complex, we must also specify the partition.

-In general, we call a simplicial complex whose vertex set is bipartioned into sets $\L$ and $\R$ an $(\L,\R)$-labelled simplicial complex.
+In general, we call a simplicial complex whose vertex set is bipartitioned into sets $\L$ and $\R$ an $(\L,\R)$-labelled simplicial complex.

+We occasionally also talk about isomorphic boards, with which we mean the boards are isomorphic as graphs and contain the same pieces.
+For SP-games we formally define a board isomorphism as follows. \begin{definition} Let $B_1$ and $B_2$ be two boards, potentially not empty.
+A map $\phi:B_1\rightarrow B_2$ is a \textbf{board isomorphism} if \begin{enumerate} \item $\phi$ is a graph isomorphism, that is a bijection of the vertex sets of $B_1$ and $B_2$ such that $\{v_1,v_2\}$ is an edge of $B_1$ if and only if $\{\phi(v_1),\phi(v_2)\}$ is an edge of $B_2$; \item The vertex $v$ of $B_1$ contains a Left piece if and only if the vertex $\phi(v)$ of $B_2$ contains a Left piece; and \item The vertex $w$ of $B_1$ contains a Right piece if and only if the vertex $\phi(w)$ of $B_2$ contains a Right piece. \end{enumerate} \end{definition}

 The following proposition shows that two games with isomorphic legal complexes have isomorphic game trees, and as a consequence the same game value under most winning conditions (such as normal play and mis\`ere, see \cite{Siegel13}).
+Thus using simplicial complexes helps us to identify when two games are literally equal.

-\begin{proposition}[\textbf{Isomorphic Game Trees of SP-Games}] Two SP-games $G_1$ and $G_2$ played on boards $B_1$ and $B_2$ respectively have isomorphic legal complexes if and only if the game trees of $G_1$ and $G_2$ are isomorphic. \end{proposition} \begin{proof} We prove that isomorphic legal complexes imply isomorphic game trees by induction on the size of the faces (\ie the number of pieces in a position).
+\begin{proposition}[\textbf{Isomorphic Game Trees of SP-Games}] If two SP-games $(R_1,B_1)$ and $(R_2,B_2)$ have isomorphic legal complexes, then their game trees are isomorphic, \ie they are literally equal. \end{proposition} \begin{proof} We prove that isomorphic legal complexes imply isomorphic game trees by induction on the size of the faces (\ie the number of pieces in a position).
 The empty face (\ie empty board) corresponds to the root of the game tree, thus is trivially the same for both games.

 Now assume that the game trees are isomorphic up to positions with $k$ pieces played.

 Consider a position $P_1$ in the game $G_1$ played on $B_1$ with $k$ pieces played.
 Let $F_1$ be the face of $\Delta_{G_1,B_1}$ (of dimension $k-1$) corresponding to $P_1$.
 Since $\Delta_{G_1,B_1}$ and $\Delta_{G_2,B_2}$ are isomorphic, there exists a face $F_2\in \Delta_{G_2,B_2}$ (of dimension $k-1$) isomorphic to $F_1$, corresponding to a position $P_2$ of $G_2$, which also has $k$ pieces placed.